 - 1. Both ports of the hydraulic release bearing are threaded 3/8-24 UNF x .28" deep with a 37° tapered seat and are suitable for use with standard AN-3 or JIC 37° fittings.
 Alternatively, the top of the port is machined flat for use with a crush washer (banjo fitting installations).
 Two AN-3 to AN-3 union fittings are supplied with the slave cylinder.
 If you choose to use banjo bolts instead, be sure that the bolt does not stick out past the bottom crush washer by more than .28". - 2.
 Hydraulic hose is not included with this hydraulic release bearing.
 It is up to you to source high quality hose and a bleed fitting assembly.
 We recommend the use of PTFE lined stainless braided hose for the entire length of both the feed and bleed lines. - 3.
-For most standard clutch pedal ratios, this hydraulic release bearing and a Tilton 4.5" or 5.5" clutch will work best with a 5/8" bore master cylinder.
+For most standard clutch pedal ratios, this hydraulic release bearing will work best with a 3/4" bore master cylinder.